This post may contain affiliate links. Please read our disclosure policy.

 Grilled corn is one of the best things about summer!
-This easy recipe will guide you through how to perfectly grill corn!
+This easy recipe will guide you through how to grill corn on the cob!
+It’ll be perfect every time!

 I know it’s September, and while most of you are starting to focus more on soup and casseroles and less on the grill, I still wanted to share this recipe with you!
 One of my favorite recipes for the grill happens to be corn!
 So simple, yet so delicious!